MikroElektronika/mikrosdk_click_v2/clicks/ledflash2/DETAILS.md

 ## Note

 > LED lights can be very bright, even on lowest power settings.
-> Avoid looking directly into the light when click is in operation.
+> Avoid looking directly into the light when Click is in operation.

 The full application code, and ready to use projects can be  installed directly form compilers IDE(recommneded) or found on LibStock page or mikroE GitHub accaunt.